douglasgreen/outlines/computing/software_architecture/software_architecture.md

 The client-server architecture is a widely-used software architecture pattern.
 In this model, the workload is divided between providers of a resource or service, known as servers, and requesters of a service, known as clients.

--   Clients: Typically, clients are applications that run on a user\'s device and have a user interface.
+-   Clients: Typically, clients are applications that run on a user's device and have a user interface.
 They request services from the server.
 -   Servers: Servers are powerful computers or processes dedicated to managing disk drives (file servers), printers (print servers), or network traffic (network servers).
 Servers wait for and fulfill requests from the clients.
 -   Use Cases: This architecture is common in web applications, email systems, and online banking systems.